Teach Beside Me

 How to homeschool from Teach Beside Me

-There are books about the different styles and methods of homeschooling.
+There are books with detailed information about the different styles and methods of homeschooling.
 There are books full of ideas and resources and there are even books for the very beginner.

 This is how I figured out how homeschooling works.
 It helped me see the big picture and get an understanding of all of it.